vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 Sorting reliably places A and C (`0`) before B (`1`).
 In this scenario, A and C are the two most-advanced sides of a split brain: neither contains the other's full history

 ERS and `PlannedReparentShard` share this sorter, so both benefit from the fix.
-This makes the ordering consistent; it does not tell us which of 2 x divergent histories should survive.
-That is a separate problem
+This makes the ordering consistent, but it cannot decide which side of an unresolved split brain to preserve.
+The next improvement gives operators an explicit way to make that choice

 ## Strict recovery from split brain